jarvisbox

 What is audio normalization?

-Normalization adjusts the overall volume of an audio file so its loudest peak (peak normalization) or average loudness (RMS normalization) reaches a specific target level.
-It is used to ensure consistent playback volume across multiple clips.
+Normalization adjusts the overall volume so the loudest peak (peak) or average loudness (RMS) reaches a specific target level, ensuring consistent playback volume.

 What is the difference between peak and RMS normalization?

-Peak normalization scales the audio so the single loudest sample equals the target level.
-RMS normalization scales so the average energy equals the target, which often results in a more consistently perceived loudness.
-This tool uses peak normalization by default, with an RMS option available.
+Peak normalization scales so the single loudest sample hits the target.
+RMS normalization scales so the average energy matches the target, often sounding more consistently loud.

 Is my audio file uploaded to perform normalization?

-No. Normalization is performed entirely in your browser by reading the AudioBuffer samples, computing the peak or RMS value, and multiplying each sample by a gain factor.
+No. Normalization is performed entirely in your browser by computing gain from the AudioBuffer samples.
 Nothing is transmitted to any server.

 What target level should I use for podcasts?